Core Concepts - Entity Enricher Documentation

 3. The Enrichment: Structured Knowledge Extraction

-Enrichment is the process of identifying the entity using search keys, retrieving relevant knowledge from the LLM, structuring the response according to your schema, validating the output matches expected types, and preserving your original data where specified.
+Enrichment is the process of identifying the entity using search keys, retrieving relevant knowledge from the LLM and any attached documents, structuring the response according to your schema, validating the output matches expected types, preserving your original data where specified, and finally resolving identity — assigning each object its stable semantic ID.

 Input